Today I am going to share with you some crucial but little-known information about Vitamin D that your doctor simply won’t tell you.

 You may be wondering how Vitamin D2 supplements came to be the mainstream protocol in the first place.
 We need to go back almost 100 years to find the answer.

 Back in the early 1920s, scientists discovered that exposing foods to ultraviolet light produced Vitamin D2.
-Thus the manufacture of this vitamin was born, and the process was sold to what would become Big Pharma.
-Drug companies then produced and sold this medicinal form of Vitamin D to the public and to doctors.
+Thus the manufacturing of this vitamin was born, and the process was sold to what would become Big Pharma.
+Drug companies then produced and sold this medicinal form of Vitamin D2 to the public and to doctors.

-Less than 10 years later, around 1930, scientists noticed that Vitamin D2 did not seem as effective in the treatment of rickets in children (the primary use of the vitamin in those days) as the Vitamin D in cod liver oil.
+Less than 10 years later, in the 1930s, scientists noticed that Vitamin D2 did not seem as effective in the treatment of rickets in children (the primary use of the vitamin in those days) as the Vitamin D3 in cod liver oil.

 Subsequent studies showed mixed results, and not surprisingly, in 1949 the World Health Organization declared that differences between the two forms are “minimal”.
 But recent research clearly shows that they could not be more wrong!